bastibe/Fujifilm-Auto-Settings-for-Darktable/README.md

 ## Known Issues

-On Windows, requires manually installing exiftool and putting it on %PATH%.
+On Windows, requires manually installing exiftool, and putting it on $PATH, and editing line 129 to read

+        local command = '"' .. exiftool_command .. " " .. flag .. " -t " ..
+RAF_filename .. '"'

 ## License